fommil/fpmortals/manuscript/under-review.md

 ~~~~~~~~

 Google expires all but the most recent 50 bearer tokens, so the expiry
 times are just guidance.
-The *refresh tokens* are long term
+The *refresh tokens* persist between sessions
+and can be expired manually by the user.
+We can therefore have a
-persistent, so we can use a one-time app to obtain the token and then
+one-time setup application to obtain the token and then include the
-include it as configuration for the headless server.
+token as configuration for the user's install of the headless server.

 ### Data